MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/mailboxes/Restore-RecoverableItems.md

 ## PARAMETERS

 ### -Identity
-The Identity parameter specifies the mailbox that contains the Recoverable Items folder where you want to restore items from.
+The Identity parameter specifies the list of mailbox that contains the Recoverable Items folder where you want to restore items from.
 You can use any value that uniquely identifies the mailbox.
 For example:

 - Name